wxcctechsummit/holcct2100/labslive/lab2.md

 - Scroll down to **_Calling Behaviour** and select **Webex Calling App**
 - Repeat the same steps for you **Supervisor user**

-### 2. Download and Login in the Webex Calling app for PC
+### 2. Download and Login in the Webex Calling app for PC or Mac
 - Login to **[https://settings.webex.com/](https://settings.webex.com/){:target="_blank"}**
 - Click on **_Webex Calling_** this will cross launch CUP in a new browser tab
 - Go to **_My Apps_**